spdk/spdk/doc/ftl.md

 (multiple writes to the same logical block would produce the same amount of P2L entries, only the last one having the current data).

 FTL will therefore rebuild the whole L2P by reading the P2L of all closed bands and chunks.
 For open bands, the P2L is stored on the cache device, in a separate metadata region (see [the P2L section](#ftl_metadata)).
-Open chunks can be restored thanks to storing the mapping in the VSS DIX metadata, which the cache device must be formatted with.
+In case of a cache device formatted with VSS DIX metadata, open chunks can be restored thanks to storing the mapping in the metadata.
+For cache devices without DIX, an additional log structure is maintained to maintain data consistency after power failure.

 ### Shared memory recovery {#ftl_shm_recovery}